ThinkDataEd/curriculum/docs/unit3/section5.md

 sets.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used, and how to work with it.
+1. Students will compare and contrast appropriateness of CSV, HTML, or XML for different data needs.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. Students will engage in partner and whole group discussions and presentations to express their understanding of how data is stored and viewed online.

 3. Students will engage in discussions regarding internet research as it applies to data science.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>

+<ins>*Data File:*</ins>

+1. Students' Parrticipatory Sensing campaign data

 <ins>*Data Collection Method:*</ins>

-1. Students will scrape data from online HTML and XML sources.
+1. Students will scrape data from online HTML sources.

+2. Students will gather data generated through a class-generated Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)